cloudflare/cloudflare-docs/content/load-balancing/_partials/_load-balancer-create-api.md

 ---
+_build:
+  publishResources: false
+  render: never
+  list: never
 ---

 For a full list of properties, refer to [Create Load Balancer](https://api.cloudflare.com/#load-balancers-create-load-balancer).
-If you need help with API authentication, refer to [Cloudflare API Quickstart](https://developers.cloudflare.com/api/).
+If you need help with API authentication, refer to [Cloudflare API Quickstart](/api/).

 <Aside type="note">